 - On Wednesdays the English students work on grammar.
 Each student is given a grammar workbook to utilize during the school year.
 Students practice using grammar in their journals and other writing assignments.
 Students are tested on their grammar knowledge through quizzes and tests.
+We will be working on IXL throughout the year to support what we have been learning in grammar, reading, and writing.

 - Students read their literature books as well as other fictional books as assigned by the teacher.
 These stories include study guides and other assignments.